Journal Entry for Outstanding Expenses

 Related Topic – Journal Entry for Prepaid Expenses

-Let’s assume that in March there were 30,000 due to be paid for rent which wasn’t paid due to some reason.
+Let’s assume that in the month of March there was 30,000 past due as a rent amount that wasn’t paid for some reason.

-Journalize the outstanding items in the books of Unreal Corp. using the below the trial balance and additional information provided along with it.
+Pass outstanding salary journal entry in the books of Unreal Corp. using the below trial balance and supplementary information provided along with it.

 - Outstanding Salaries – 30,000